Overview of Aniracetam vs. Piracetam

 Those who want to buy aniracetam can also purchase piracetam and get the best of both worlds.
 By “stacking” (taking more than one) both aniracetam and piracetam, it is possible to feel alert, concentrated, and less anxious for shorter bursts with the piracetam as a longer lasting memory enhancement drug.
 For complete beginners, it may be best to start with piracetam and note the effects before trying anything else.

 Aniracetam vs. Piracetam Detailed Comparison

 Now that you have a general overview of aniracetam vs. piracetam, we can delve into some of the details.
 Piracetam was the first recognized nootropic drug, which was used to treat motion sickness in the mid-late 1960s.
 It wasn’t long before scientists discovered the learning and memory benefits in 1971 and found applications immediately thereafter.
 Studied over the course of the next four decades, piracetam is one of the safest and most well researched cognitive enhancers that are currently available on the market today.

 Likewise, aniracetam is a safe cognitive enhancer.
-Studies of both aniracetam and piracetam show extremely high toxicity levels in humans and rats.
+Studies of both aniracetam and piracetam show extremely high toxicity levels in humans and rats (meaning that the amount required to be considered toxic is very high).
 Even with extreme doses of each, there are relatively few side effects.
 This is one of the reasons that both enhancers are used as parts of combined treatments for many different ailments.
 Aniracetam was not first reported until 1979, but has also been studied extensively for a better understanding of effects and potential side effects within animal and human brains.
 Both aniracetam and piracetam are used to treat forms of dementia, Alzheimer’s, and other trauma to the brain with great efficacy.

 Benefits of Aniracetam vs. Piracetam